 In March 2016, the FASB issued ASU 2016-08, "Revenue from Contracts with Customers - Principal versus Agent Consideration (Reporting Revenue Gross versus Net)."
 The standard attempts to clarify the implementation guidance on principal versus agent considerations.
 When an entity that is a principal satisfies a performance obligation, the entity recognizes revenue in the gross amount of consideration to which it expects to be entitled in exchange for the specified good or service transferred to the customer.
 When an entity that is an agent satisfies a performance obligation, the entity recognizes revenue in the amount of any fee or commission to which it expects to be entitled in exchange for arranging for the specified good or service to be provided by the other party.
-The ASU affects the guidance in Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606), which is not yet effective.
+The ASU affects the guidance in ASU 2014-09, Revenue from Contracts with Customers (Topic 606), which is not yet effective.
 The effective date and transition requirements for the amendments in this ASU are the same as the effective date and transition requirements of ASU 2014-09.
-ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, defers the effective date of Update 2014-09 by one year to annual periods beginning after December 15, 2017.
-We are currently evaluating the timing of this new standard's adoption and the effect that adopting it will have on our financial statements and related disclosures.
+ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, defers the effective date of ASU 2014-09 by one year to annual periods beginning after December 15, 2017.
+We will adopt this standard in the first quarter of 2018, and apply the modified retrospective approach.
+We are currently evaluating the effect that adopting this new standard will have on our financial statements and related disclosures.